Shahenda Wafa: Chess career

-Shahenda Wafa won the 2014 Arab Girls Championship and African Girls Championship in age category U16.
+Wafa won the 2014 Arab Girls Championship and African Girls Championship in age category U16.
 She was joint winner with Sabrina Latreche of the 2014 Women's Arab Chess Championship.
 In 2015, she won African Youth and Junior Girls Chess Championships.

-Shahenda Wafa twice in row won the Women's African Chess Championship; in 2017 in Oran and in 2018 in Livingstone.
-She qualified for the Women's World Chess Championship 2018.
+Wafa won the Women's African Chess Championship twice in a row; in 2017 in Oran and in 2018 in Livingstone.
+She qualified for the Women's World Chess Championship 2018 (November).

-Shahenda Wafa played for Egypt in the Women's Chess Olympiads:
+Wafa played for Egypt in the Women's Chess Olympiads: